-The Sahara Desert is the largest desert in the world, apart from Antarctica and the Arctic, both of which are cold deserts.
+The Sahara Desert is the largest in the world, apart from Antarctica and the Arctic, both of which are cold deserts.
 It runs through 11 countries in North Africa and as a wonder of Africa is a lifetime bucket list item.
 But, apart from all these things, why make a trip to see a bunch of sand?
-Well, mostly because it’s absolutely magical.
+Well, mostly because it’s magical.
 The amount of sand and rolling dunes you see surpasses any other desert I have seen in my lifetime.
 The colors of the sand change throughout the day and the memory of a true African sunset will ring true in my mind for the rest of my life.

 From the camel ride to the stars at night, the Sahara Desert is a must while you are in Morocco.